-The scent was so light and airy I fell in love and decided to order some seeds and grow my own!
+The scent was so light and airy I fell in love and decided to order some seeds and learn how to grow lavender from seeds!
 I have now graduated to growing many different varieties.
 I love the fragrance and beauty of Lavender in my garden.

-In case you’re wondering… you can purchase your own Lavender Body Lotion or ANYTHING you can think of in Lavender from the same family farm: Tantivy Farm in Virginia.
+In case you’re wondering… you can purchase your own Lavender Body Lotion, lavender oil or ANYTHING you can think of in Lavender from the same family farm: Tantivy Farm in Virginia.

 Back to the subject at hand.
 Lavender is a beautiful addition to any garden.
 This versatile herb is prized not only for its soothing and relaxing fragrance and its lovely purple blooms but also for its many purported benefits in the garden, at home, and for the body.

-The wonderful thing about lavender is that it’s so easy to plant and care for that you’ll want to have it in your garden every year.
+The wonderful thing about lavender is that it’s so easy to plant and care for that you’ll want to have it in your herb garden every year.
 Want to find out more about growing this herb in your garden or how to grow lavender from seed?
 Then this is for you!

 How to Plant Lavender

-Lavender or Lavandula is a genus of flowering plants in the mint family, Lamiaceae.
+Lavender or Lavandula angustifolia is a genus of flowering plants in the mint family, Lamiaceae.
 Lavender is a native plant originally found in the Mediterranean region.
 It’s a drought-tolerant plant that doesn’t like its roots to be too wet.
 This is key to remember when learning how to plant lavender seeds.

-When choosing and preparing a planting site for your lavender, go for an area that receives full sun.
-If you live in an area with hot summers or in a hot climate, make sure that your plants can receive afternoon shade to ensure that they thrive.
+When choosing and preparing a planting site for your lavender, go for an area that receives full sunlight.
+If you live in an area with hot summers or in a hot climate, make sure that your new plants can receive afternoon shade to ensure that they thrive.

-Growing lavender from seeds or as a young plant is easy.
+Growing lavender from small seeds or as a young plant is easy.

 If you’re growing lavender from seed, start them early and place the seed tray on a heat mat or in a warm location.
-Instead of potting mix, opt for quick-draining vermiculite since lavender plants don’t do well in damp soil they prefer well-draining soil.
+Instead of potting soil mix, opt for quick-draining vermiculite since lavender plants don’t do well in damp soil they prefer well-draining soil.

 When starting lavender from seed place them in a sunny spot like a sunny window to get maximum sunlight to ensure maximum health.
 They will start to germinate in 2 to 4 weeks.
 Many wonder if you can you grow lavender indoors?
 The answer is yes, growing lavender in pots and growing lavender indoors are both easy and doable.

 Growing and Caring Tips

 Growing and caring for lavender plants is pretty simple especially if you live in warm and dry areas.
-Lavender plants don’t need a lot of water.
+Lavender plants don’t need a lot of water only a little water.
 Once planted, they can be watered once or twice a week until they are established.
 Making them great for areas with warm temperatures.

 Mature plants can be watered every two to three weeks until buds start to appear.
 When they start flowering, you can water them once or twice per week until you’re ready to harvest them.

 If you live in colder areas, don’t forget to cover the plants with evergreen boughs or straw to help regulate the temperature and to block freezing winds.
-Growing lavender in pots instead of on the ground means you can keep them indoors in the winter.
-Place potted lavender in a south-facing window that receives as much light as possible in the winter.
+Growing lavender in pots instead of on the ground means you can keep them indoors in the winter months.

 Trimming and pruning is important if you want a steady harvest of lavender blooms.
 Deadhead spent blossoms to stimulate a second flowering.
 You can prune 2 year old or older plants in the spring to stimulate new growth.